 With this said, Norwich Terrier puppies should not be given too much exercise because their joints and bones are still growing and too much pressure on them could result in causing a dog a few problems later on in their lives.
 They should not be allowed to jump up or off furniture nor should they be allowed to run up and down the stairs because this puts too much pressure on their still growing joints and limbs.

 If you get a Norwich Terrier puppy from a breeder, they would give you a feeding schedule and it's important to stick to the same routine, feeding the same puppy food to avoid any tummy upsets.
 You can change a puppy's diet, but this needs to be done very gradually always making sure they don't develop any digestive upsets and if they do, it's best to put them back on their original diet and to discuss things with the vet before attempting to change it again.

 If you are looking to buy a Norwich Terrier, you would need to pay anything from £300 to over £600 for a well-bred pedigree puppy.
-The cost of insuring a male 3-year-old Norwich Terrier in northern England would be £18.12 a month for basic cover but for a lifetime policy, this would set you back £41.22 a month (quote as of May 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether or not they have been neutered or spayed.
+The cost of insuring a male 3-year-old Norwich Terrier in northern England would be £19.98 a month for basic cover but for a lifetime policy, this would set you back £42.90 a month (quote as of May 2018).
+When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether they are neutered or spayed amongst other things.

-As a rough guide, the average cost to keep and care for a Norwich Terrier would be between £50 to £90 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree puppy.
+As a rough guide, the average cost to keep and care for a Norwich Terrier would be between £50 to £90 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a well-bred Kennel Club registered pedigree Norwich Terrier puppy.

 Click 'Like' if you love Norwich Terriers.